How to Help Outside Cats in Winter

 When the temperature outside begins to drop, it’s time to make sure the outdoor cats in your community have warm shelters where they can go to remain safe and comfortable.
-Community cats — stray cats who live outdoors — grow a thicker coat of fur when it gets cold outside, but they still need protection from the harsh weather.
+Community cats — cats who live outdoors — grow a thicker coat of fur when it gets cold outside, but they still need protection from the harsh weather.

 How to build an outdoor cat shelter

 There are many kinds of DIY cat shelters.
 More elaborate ones may require power tools and a little construction know-how, while other homemade houses, like the one shown below, are very simple to make with inexpensive materials that are easy to find.

 This outdoor house was designed by David and Susan Trussell, longtime volunteers for Best Friends Animal Society in Utah, who have built countless Styrofoam shelters for community cats across Salt Lake City and beyond.
 To find out how they do it, watch this video of the Trussells making a cat shelter.